-- 455. Other considerations for the practitioner in designing further procedures include: - Where the assessed risk of material misstatement lies on the spectrum of risk.
+455. Other considerations for the practitioner in designing further procedures include:

+- Where the assessed risk of material misstatement lies on the spectrum of risk.
 This affects the nature, timing and extent of procedures the practitioner performs. - The nature of the related disclosure.
 Risks related to qualitative disclosures may require a different nature of procedure than those related to quantitative disclosures.
-For example, obtaining evidence in response to risks of material misstatement related to qualitative disclosures may involve inquiry, inspection of documents, and observation of activities.
+For example, obtaining evidence in response to risks of material misstatement related to gualitative disclosures may involve inquiry, inspection of documents, and observation of activities.
 With respect to quantitative disclosures, in addition to inquiry, inspection and observation, the practitioner may obtain evidence by performing analytical procedures, or tests of details such as tracing amounts to source documents.
 Furthermore, if the disclosure or the assertion is complex or subjective, the practitioner may decide to involve experts. - Whether the practitioner will obtain evidence from the operating effectiveness of controls.
 The practitioner may decide to test the operating effectiveness of controls, and thus reduce the extent of substantive procedures that the practitioner would need to obtain sufficient appropriate evidence.
-This decision is largely based on the practitioner's decision as to how to - obtain the evidence most effectively and efficiently.
-However, in a reasonable assurance engagement, the practitioner is required to test the operating effectiveness of controls that address risks for which substantive procedures alone do not provide sufficient appropriate evidence.
+This decision is largely based on the practitioner's decision as to how to obtain the evidence most effectively and efficiently.
+However, in a ISSA 5000 reasonable assurance engagement, the practitioner is required to test Para. the operating effectiveness of controls that address risks for which 119R(a)(i) substantive procedures alone do not provide sufficient appropriate evidence. - When to perform the procedures.
+Some procedures may be performed at various stages throughout the engagement, rather than waiting until the end of the reporting period.
+If substantive procedures are performed at an ISSA 5000 interim date, ISSA 5000 requires the practitioner to perform additional Para.
+142 procedures to enable the practitioner to extend the conclusions of those substantive procedures for the remaining period.